 Educators of America are driven to not only supply teachers and educators with the classroom technology they need but also train them to use it in the most effective ways possible.
-If you are a teacher that is in need of an effective technological tool that will assist in bettering student achievement, not only in your classroom but throughout your entire institution, take the time to fill out our grant application.
+If you are a teacher who needs an effective technological tool that will assist in bettering student achievement, not only in your classroom but throughout your entire institution, take the time to fill out our grant application.
 Our classroom technology grant applications are reviewed on a bi-annual basis.

 Grant Qualifications, Guidelines & Deadlines

 - K-12 School (Public, Private, Charter, or Religious)

 - Young Adult Education Centers or Community Services Center

 MicroGrant Review Process:

 - After you successfully submit your application, it goes through the grant application review process, which generally consists of the following steps: application review, programmatic review (including peer review, if applicable), and financial, and education technology review.

 - Applications are initially reviewed for registration information and completeness, ensuring that basic requirements, as described in the solicitation, are met.